p3l6/blog/ref/printer.md

     country=<Insert country code here, i.e. us>

     network={
-    ssid="<Name of your WiFi>”
+    ssid="<Name of your WiFi>"
-    psk=“<Password for your WiFi>”
+    psk="<Password for your WiFi>"
     }
     ```
 4. After turning on the pi, use the router to assign a permanent ip address
-5. When connecting to the pi for the first time, use `sudo raspi-config` to enable ssh permanently, under the “Interfacing options”.
+5. When connecting to the pi for the first time, use `sudo raspi-config` to enable ssh permanently, under the "Interfacing options".

 Note: Placing a new `wpa_supplicant.conf` will allow resetting the wifi to a new network.
 Still will need to assign a permanent ip address, and update below.